Employee training has always been important. After all, skilled people are a company’s best asset.

 Project Management Tools

-Project management collaboration tools like Trello and Asana are necessary for keeping tabs on all aspects of a project, from tracking tasks and progress to managing dependencies.
+Project management collaboration apps like Trello and Asana are necessary for keeping tabs on all aspects of a project, from tracking tasks and progress to managing dependencies.

 But project management technology can be used to improve remote training, too.
 Have employees assign training or development modules as tasks in the software.
 There they can set deadlines, track performance, leave feedback, and collaborate on group training.